r-hub/blog/content/post/2020-03-03-packageRank/index.md

 With [`cholera`](https://cran.r-project.org/package=cholera), past versions inflate the download count by 27%:

-{{<figure src="cholera_version-1.png" title="Figure 16 Effect of the Number of Prior Versions on Download Counts for a Package with Few Versions: October 2019">}}
+{{<figure src="cholera_version-1.png" alt="A time series lineplot comparing downloads with all version versus downloads with just the recent versions for a package, cholera, with few versions.
+The plot shows that the inflation is 27%." title="Figure 16 Effect of the Number of Prior Versions on Download Counts for a Package with Few Versions: October 2019">}}

 <br/>

 With 'VR', past version inflate the download count by 7,500%:

-{{<figure src="vr_version-1.png" title="Figure 17 Effect of the Number of Past Versions on Download Counts for a Package with Many Versions: October 2019">}}
+{{<figure src="vr_version-1.png" alt="A time series lineplot comparing downloads with all version versus downloads with just the recent versions for a package, VR, with many version.
+The plot shows that the inflation is 7,500%." title="Figure 17 Effect of the Number of Past Versions on Download Counts for a Package with Many Versions: October 2019">}}

 <br/>